 Cross Country: 14km

-Set over 142km of slopes, Fernie Alpine Resort boasts a winter haven for skiers and snowboarders with over 142km of runs in five different Alpine bowls.
-The resort hosts 10 different lifts to whisk you up onto the mountains to enjoy beautiful views of the Rockies and surrounding areas.
+Set over 142km of slopes, Fernie ski resort boasts a winter haven for skiers and snowboarders with over 142km of runs in five different Alpine bowls.
+The ski resort hosts 10 different ski lifts to whisk you up onto the mountains to enjoy beautiful views of the Rockies and surrounding areas.
 Its distance from any major city means that the slopes are usually quiet, giving you the chance to relax and peacefully enjoy the ski area.

 More advanced snowboarders will love Fernie's challenging natural terrain and ungroomed slopes.
 Tree runs, powder bowls and a rail park will keep you happy for days and the possibilities to explore are practically endless.
 The limited intermediate pistes mean that the whole resort is not for everyone but there are definitely specific areas that are recommended.